Rodrigo Andrade (footballer, born 2001)

-Rodrigo Marcos Rodrigues Andrade (born 24 November 2001) is a Portuguese professional footballer who plays as a midfielder for Marítimo B.
+Rodrigo Marcos Rodrigues Andrade (born 24 November 2001) is a Portuguese professional footballer who plays as a midfielder for Liga Portugal 2 club Marítimo.

 Club career

 Born in Funchal, Madeira, Andrade joined C.S.
 Marítimo's youth system at the age of 13.
 In August 2020 he signed his first professional contract with the club, going on to spend his first seasons as a senior with the reserves in the third division as well as the under-23 side.

-Andrade made his Primeira Liga debut for the first team on 16 August 2021, coming on as a late substitute in a 2–1 away win against Belenenses SAD.
+Andrade made his Primeira Liga debut for the first team on 16 August 2021, coming on as a late substitute in a 2–1 away win against B-SAD.